Young People Taking Selfies at RAH

 What happens next?

-Each person who is successful will only be able to attend one night of the Ultimate Backstage Experience.
-We allocate all nights at once, so unfortunately it is not possible to change the date you are given.
+Each person who gets a place will only be able to attend one night of the Ultimate Backstage Experience.
+Each night is allocated specifically by region, so unfortunately you cannot request to attend a different night.

 Frequently asked questions